← Back to Blog

 LP price = 2 * sqrt(reserve0 * reserve1) * sqrt(price0 * price1) / totalSupply

-This method's key property: it doesn't rely on the current reserve ratio, which is the manipulable part.
+The key property of the geometric mean formula: it doesn't rely on the current reserve ratio, which is the part that's manipulable.

 Audit Checklist